 - "How to Help Children Through a Parent's Serious Illness," by Kathleen McCue, M.A., C.C.L.S.
 (1996)

-The following recommended resource is not available through the Child Life Council:
+The following recommended resource is not available through the Association of Child Life Professionals:

 - "How to Talk So Kids Will Listen and Listen So Kids Will Talk," by Adele Faber and Elaine Mazlish (2012)